-AWP{tree} is summed over all trees to obtain the productivity of the forest stand - AWP (for a more detailed description of growth processes, see Bohn et al. (2014); Bohn and Huth (2017)).
+AWP{tree} was summed over all trees to obtain the productivity of the modeled forest stand - AWP (for a more detailed description of growth processes, see Bohn et al. (2014); Bohn and Huth (2017)).

-2.3 climate sensitivity
+2.3 Climate sensitivity

 To generate a set of 320 annual climate time series, we selected daily climate measurements of the Hainich station in central Germany between the years 2000 and 2004.
 This time series includes mean daily radiation, precipitation and air temperature (see Appendix A1; Fig. A1)).
 We separated these time series into five distinct time series of one-year length.
-First, we increase or decrease the mean annual temperature of each year by adding or subtracting 0.5 °C steps between -1.5 °C and +2 °C. Second, we change the amplitude of the annual temperature cycle for these time series variation of each year.
-To do so, we modify the standard deviation of each year by 4% steps between -12 % and +16 %.
-We end up with five sets of climate times series (of one-year length) that differ in temperature, precipitation and radiation.
+First, we increased or decreased the mean annual temperature of each year by adding or subtracting $0.5\,^{\circ}$ C steps between -1.5 $\,^{\circ}$ C and +2 $\,^{\circ}$ C. Second, we changed the amplitude of the annual temperature cycle for these time series variation of each year.
+To do so, we modified the standard deviation of each year by 4% steps between -12% and +16%.
+We ended up with five sets of climate times series (of one-year length) that differ in temperature, precipitation and radiation.
 Each of these five sets includes 64 time series, which differ only in temperature (see Appendix A1, Fig. A2).
-Temperature change is quantified using two indices: (i) mean annual temperature (MAT) and (ii) annual temperature amplitude (Q95), which describes the 95% inter-quantile range of all daily temperature values of a given year.
-We do not model the effects of nitrogen and CO_2 fertilization (as both do not vary strongly within one year) or extreme anomalies (e.g., pathogen attacks) on wood production.
+Temperature change was quantified using two indices: (i) mean annual temperature and (ii) annual temperature amplitude, which described the 95% inter-quantile range of all daily temperature values of a given year.
+We did not model the effects of nitrogen and CO_2 fertilization (as both do not vary strongly within one year) or extreme anomalies (e.g., pathogen attacks) on wood production.
 Figure 2 (a-c) shows the above-ground wood production (AWP) for different annual temperatures for three different forest stands.

-We analysed the sensitivity of every forest stand to temperature change by following the approach of Piao et al. (2010).
-For every forest stand, a general linear model is fitted relating wood production and the two temperature indices MAT and Q95, as well as the nuisance parameter year.
+We analysed the sensitivity of every forest stand to temperature change following the approach of Piao et al. (2010).
+For every forest stand, a general linear model was fitted relating wood production mean annual temperature (MAT) and intra-annual temperature amplitude (Q95), as well as the nuisance parameter year.

-25

-$$AWP = \alpha x{MAT} + \beta x{Q95} + \gamma x{year} + \epsilon$$
+$$AWP = \alpha x{MAT} + \beta x{O95} + \gamma x{uear} + \epsilon \tag{2}$$

-(2)

-For every forest, we calculate the relative change of productivity due to an increase of 1 °C:
+For every forest, we calculated the relative change of productivity resulting from an increase of 1 °C: